-010 C tuotopia Ohioatius Complete On Track Watch Delayed Status 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages 3 0 M D Status: Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
+2010 G Complete On Track Watch Delayed trategic Objectives: ŭ ō X ă Status: 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages ' Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
 Our Facebook audience continued to grow this quarter.
-5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news > Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2020 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
+Staff began writing and designing the Spring 2021 Pipeline newsletter.
+Staff also worked with our consultant, Katz and Associates, to perform Prop 218 related outreach, including creation of a rates webpage, two Prop 218 letters, a rate brochure, and presentations for public and business/community group meetings.
+5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news × Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2021 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
 Staff also worked with the City, County, and other local agencies to share important messages via email, social media and e-newsletters.
-5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County to provide educational resources to the community during the pandemic.
+Staff created a bill insert regarding what not to flush for the April NRWS bill.
+5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County to provide educational resources to the community during the pandemic and to plan the 2021 Earth Day event.
 Staff also continued to work with Baywork and the Bay Area Pollution Prevention Group.
-Staff also worked with City and County agencies to sponsor and advertise the Countywide drug takeback event held in late October.
-5D Build and maintain relationships with community leaders, elected officials and stakeholders. > Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
-6A Evaluate current recycled water allocation policy > A presentation will be provided to the Board in Quarter 3.
-6B Implement capital projects in partnership with local agencies for the distribution of recycled water ~ All scheduled work is complete.
-6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA > Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
+Staff also worked with City and County agencies as part of the Napa Countywide Water Conservation Group to plan and sponsor the Water conservation video contest.

-2 019 S trategic Objectives: Complete On Track Watch Delayed Status: 6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program ~ Discussions will occur as part of the Drought Contingency Plan.
-6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration ~ Ongoing.
-6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users > Ongoing.
-7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board ~ Application efforts for the new permit continued during Quarter 2.
-7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. ~ Ongoing.
+2010 0 Complete On Track Watch Delayed 5D Trategic Objectives: Build and maintain relationships with community leaders, elected officials and stakeholders. Č 0 M D Status: Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
+6A Evaluate current recycled water allocation policy K A presentation was provided to the Board in Quarter 3.
+6B Implement capital projects in partnership with local agencies for the distribution of recycled water > All scheduled work is complete.
+6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
+6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program • Discussions will occur as part of the Drought Contingency Plan.
+6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration < Ongoing.
+6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users • Ongoing.
+7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board • Application efforts for the new permit continued during Quarter 3.
+7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. • Ongoing.